GoogleChrome/related-website-sets/Well-Known-Specification.md

   }
 }
 ```
-The `/.well-known/related-website-set.json` file for set members of an RWS
+The `/.well-known/related-website-set.json` file for non-primary members of an
-must follow the schema specified below:
+RWS must follow the schema specified below:
 ```json
 {
   "type": "object",